 The main downside to using free resources is that you won’t have a personal instructor to help you out when you get stuck.
 However, most of the time, you can find help from fellow learners on online forums or social media groups.

 Taking an online course in programming is another good way to acquire foundational programming knowledge.
 It takes time and effort, but if you are willing to invest dedicated time, you will become a programmer soon.
 And online courses also offer mentor support from industry experts who would guide and support you throughout your learning journey.

-A coding bootcamp will introduce you to an accelerated learning process.
-You’ll be in a classroom environment in the comfort of your home, and also have access to mentors who can help with your projects or just give you advice when needed.
+A coding Bootcamp will introduce you to an accelerated learning process.
+You’ll be in a classroom environment in the comfort of your home, and also have access to mentors, comprising of working professionals like experienced developers or software engineers, who can help with your projects or just give you advice when needed.

 Most online courses also allow you to be a part of online communities where you can connect and interact with other aspiring programmers.
 This is a great way to get help, network and can also be a source of motivation when you don’t feel like continuing your course.

 Ask for Help

 Did you know that 74% of U.S. adults ask for help when needed?
 Nothing should stop you from seeking help if you’re feeling lost while learning complex concepts, such as scientific computing, systems programming, or graphical user interfaces.